felipekb/langsmith-ruby-sdk/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+After checking out the repo, run `bundle install` to install dependencies.
+Then, run `bundle exec rspec` to run the tests.

 ## License